 In addition to changing the way straws are offered to customers, the restaurant chain plans to go to recycled paper wrappings on the straws and biodegradable paper straws.
 The new straws will be tested starting next month to gauge customers' reactions.

 Changing straws is a big deal for McDonald's because their straws are larger than straws at other fast-food chains.
 (Fun fact: McDonald's straws are larger for maximum Coca-Cola fizz to tongue contact, which is one of the reasons why Coke tastes better at McDonald's.)
-However, given that McDonald's 1,300 U.K. restaurants have almost 4 million customers each day, this change could greatly lower the number of single use plastic straws used every year, which currently hovers around 8.5 billion.
+However, given that McDonald's 1,300 U.K. restaurants have almost 4 million customers each day, this change could greatly lower the number of single-use drinking straws used every year, which currently hovers around 8.5 billion.

-Other organizations in the U.K. are also moving away from single use plastic straws.
+Other organizations in the U.K. are also moving away from plastic drinking straws.
 Glasgow, Scotland, has banned their use from its municipal buildings, and other restaurant chains like Pizza Express and Wagamama have also stopped using plastic straws and have moved toward eco-friendly compostable straws.

-Plastic straws are generally used once and then thrown away; since they aren't biodegradable, they tend to pile up in landfills, or worse, in waterways like storm drains and the ocean.
+Plastic straws are generally used once and then thrown away; since they aren't biodegradable, they tend to pile up in landfills, or worse, in waterways like storm drains and the ocean with the sea turtles.
 According to the organization StrawFree.org, plastic straws are one of the top 10 pieces of garbage polluting the ocean.

 This article was originally published on July 27, 2018